Kendall Graveman: Houston Astros

 On July 27, 2021, Graveman was traded along with Rafael Montero to the Astros in exchange for Abraham Toro and Joe Smith.
 Graveman allowed no runs in six of his first seven appearances for the Astros, and struck out 32.2% of the batters he faced.
 On August 31, 2021, Graveman came into a scoreless game against the Mariners in the eighth inning.
 He loaded the bases on a walk, a single, and a hit by pitch, bringing Toro to the plate.
 On the eighth pitch of the at bat, Toro hit a grand slam to right-center field which accounted for all of the runs scored in the game.

 With Houston in the second half of the 2021 season, Graveman was 1–1 with a 3.13 ERA, and struck out 27 batters in 23 innings.
 In Game 5 of the 2021 World Series, Graveman became the final MLB pitcher to record an at-bat, due to the adoption of the designated hitter by the National League prior to the start of the 2022 season.
 On November 3, 2021, Graveman was declared a free agent.

 Chicago White Sox

 On November 30, 2021, Graveman officially signed a three-year, $24 million contract with the Chicago White Sox.
-Overall in his first year with the White Sox, Graveman went 3–4 in 65 games with an ERA of 3.18 in 65 innings while striking out 66 and made 6 saves.
+Overall in his first year with the White Sox, Graveman went 3–4 in 65 games with an ERA of 3.18 in 65 innings while striking out 66 and made six saves.

+Houston Astros (second stint)

+On July 28, 2023, Graveman was traded back to the Astros in exchange for catcher Korey Lee.
+In 23 games for Houston, he posted a 2.42 ERA with 24 strikeouts across 22 1/3 innings of work.

+On January 16, 2024, Graveman underwent right shoulder surgery, with reports stating that he would likely miss the entirety of the season.
+Following the season, he elected free agency.

+Arizona Diamondbacks

+On February 17, 2025, Graveman signed a one-year, $1.35 million contract with the Arizona Diamondbacks.
+In 19 appearances for the Diamondbacks, he struggled to a 7.13 ERA with nine strikeouts across 17 2/3 innings pitched.
+Graveman was designated for assignment by Arizona on August 11.
+He was released by the Diamondbacks after clearing waivers the following day.